 Foam rolling can be done before or after a workout – or both.
 If you feel tightness in any muscles before you begin a workout, it may be important to foam roll then.
 I personally foam roll my hip flexors, IT band, glutes, and lower back before every workout.
 That’s because I typically have the greatest amount of tightness and soreness in these areas.

 As mentioned above, foam rolling may also help you recover more quickly from tough workouts.
 So it can also be important to foam roll after workouts and in between them to increase blood flow to those areas and help muscles relax.
-I personally foam roll my back and glutes (butt muscles) almost daily because those are my problem areas – even when I haven’t workout out on those days.
+I personally foam roll my back and glutes (butt muscles) almost daily because those are my problem areas – even when I haven’t worked out on those days.

 Common foam rolling mistakes: